 There is cracking in the internal walls at several positions, the most significant being in the rear left-hand bedroom at first floor level.
 The cause of this crack is unclear without further investigation.
 The wall should be rebuilt locally to ensure that the stonework is fully bonded.
 The leaning internal wall to the room to the rear of the snooker room may be associated with this wall originally being built as an external wall.
-The degree of lean is not great compared to the thickness of the wall and chimney breast at this point, and re-building is not recommended.
+The degree of lean is not great compared to the thickness of the wall and chimney breast at this point, and re-building is not required.

-The external walls are generally straight and plumb, apart from one localised area above the front door.
+The external walls are generally straight and plumb, apart from the front wall which shows an inward lean.
 The stonework is suffering from erosion of the mortar joints close to defective gutters or flashings.
-The stonework on the left-hand gable has been pointed with cement mortar, and this has resulted in water becoming entrapped in the stone and subsequent frost damage.
-The vertical crack in the left gable is associated with the chimney breast and may be the result of a chemical reaction between the flue gases and the cement mortar pointing.
-We would recommend that all the stonework is cleaned, the joints raked out and the whole re-pointed with lime mortar.
-Cracks in the render can be raked out and repaired during redecoration.
+Some areas of stonework have been pointed with sand and cement mortar, and this has resulted in water becoming entrapped in the stone and subsequent frost damage.
+We would recommend that all the stonework is cleaned, the joints raked out and the whole re-pointed with sand and lime mortar.
+Cracks in the render can be raked out and repaired during general refurbishment.